VirtusLab/scala-cli/website/docs/reference/cli-options.md

 #### `--secret-key`

-Secret key to use to sign artifacts with BouncyCastle
+Secret key to use to sign artifacts with Bouncy Castle

 #### `--secret-key-password`

 Aliases: `--secret-key-pass`

-Password of secret key to use to sign artifacts with BouncyCastle
+Password of secret key to use to sign artifacts with Bouncy Castle

 ## Publish repository options